twolfson/if-i-were-to-build-a-startup-web-app/README.md

     This is inspiring around maybe building a custom build chain just for LiveReload CLI =o https://stackoverflow.com/a/27785960
 TODO: Talk through runserver_plus + Werkzeug? + --group dev install pieces?
+TODO: Prettier was nice for HTML formatting, does Django have some equivalent?

 --